 - Protectorate (1985).
 Deals with cults in the context of authoritarian government.
 Not one of Farren’s better novels, but worth reading if you can find a copy for a buck or two.

 - Their Master’s War (1987).
-An entertaining page-turner concerning militarism, imperialism, and religious manipulation in the guise of military sci-fi.
+An entertaining page-turner concerning militarism, imperialism, and religious manipulation.

 - The Armageddon Crazy (1989).
 An all too timely and at times very funny novel about a fundamentalist takeover of the U.S. government.
 Probably Farren’s best sci-fi novel.